Are you looking for French books to read this summer?

 Continue reading 5 French books you can read this summer

 The small city of Kayserberg is a must-see in the region.
-Located in the Kayserberg valley between the Vosges and the Alsatian plane, this medieval city with a population of 2,700 inhabitants is typical of the local architecture.
+Located in the Kayserberg valley between the Vosges and the Alsatian plain, this medieval city with a population of 2,700 inhabitants is typical of the local architecture.

 Continue reading Heritage tourism in Alsace, part II